aligholami/hexia/README.md

-## Dust
+## Hexia

 ### Introduction
-This is **Dust**.
+This is **Hexia**.
 A **PyTorch** based framework for building visual question answering models.
-Dust provides a mid-level API for seamless integration of your VQA models with pre-defined data, image preprocessing and natural language proprocessing pipelines.
+Hexia provides a mid-level API for seamless integration of your VQA models with pre-defined data, image preprocessing and natural language proprocessing pipelines.

 #### Features
 *   Image preprocessing
 *   Text preprocessing
 *   Data Handling (MS-COCO Only)
 *   Real-time Loss and Accuracy Tracker
 *   VQA Evaluation
 *   Extendable Built-in Model Warehouse

 #### Installation

 #### Quick Examples